 What are ferrous metals?

-Ferrous metals have a high carbon content which generally makes them vulnerable to rust when exposed to moisture.
-There are two exceptions to this rule: wrought iron resists rust due to its purity, and stainless steel is protected from rust by the presence of chromium.
+Ferrous metals have a high carbon content, which can make them prone to rust when exposed to moisture.
+Wrought iron resists rust due to its purity, and stainless steel is protected by chromium.
+Most ferrous metals are magnetic, making them useful for industrial, automotive, and electrical applications.

 Can ferrous metals be recycled?